 We’ll start with codecs, since this is foundational and relatively simple.
 The video codec that you should use is h.264.
 You may also see an x.264 option; this is simply another implementation of the same protocol.
 You can use either one.
 In some cases, x.264 may use less processing power, but the difference is rarely significant.

-There is one additional detail here.
+There is one additional detail to keep in mind.
 The h.264 standard is actually a family of standards, which are called “profiles.”
 There are a lot of these profiles, but you only need to worry about two.
 If you’re streaming in 720p resolution or lower, use the “Main” protocol.
 If you’re streaming in 1080p full HD, use the “High” protocol.

-For more details on codecs, check out our comprehensive essay on the topic here.
+For more details on codecs, check out our comprehensive essay on video compression/exporting here.

 Resolution is simply the size of your video, measured in pixels.
-The most common video frame sizes in use today are:
+The most common video frame sizes today are:

 - 426 pixels wide x 240 pixels high (240p)